 Hurricane and High Wind Zones

-Exterior doors are more likely to be damaged or lost in hurricane-prone regions and other high-wind areas (Figure 1), leaving the house susceptible to wind and water intrusion.
+Figure 1 indicates wind regions in the United States.
+Exterior doors are more likely to be damaged or lost in hurricane-prone regions and other high-wind areas, leaving the house susceptible to wind and water intrusion.
 Proper installation is even more important in these locations to protect against storm damage.

 Wind Region Terminology

-Windborne Debris Regions: areas within hurricane-prone regions where the design wind velocity is equals or exceeds 140 mph or 130 mph within 1 mile of the coast.
+Windborne Debris Regions: areas within hurricane prone regions where the design wind velocity equals or exceeds 140 mph or 130 mph within 1 mile of the coast.

 - All exterior doors on homes in hurricane areas should be pressure and impact rated or protected by a system that is pressure and impact rated, according to IBHS (2019).